anmarjarjees/anmarjarjees/README.md

 -- Accept the warning of doing these changes "I understand, update the default branch"

  #### NOTE: You can open any link in a new tab using either of the following ways:
-- Hold down the CTRL Key in windows or the COMMAND key on Mac then click it
+- Hold down the CTRL Key in Windows or the COMMAND key on Mac then click it
 - Right-click the link and choose to open the link in a new tab or new window from the context menu

 ### MARKDOWN Language:
 For more refreshing about using Markdown language,
-- You can check the official documents of GitHub:
+- You can check the official documents on GitHub:
 [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 - You can check the extended syntax: [Markdown Guide](https://www.markdownguide.org/extended-syntax/)